baxi099/django-lab/Lab_8/readme.md

   - forms.py file : two classes, one for blog, other for blog post
   - view functions for adding blog and for adding blog post.
   - two templates : create_blog.html and create_blog_post.html

+**Extension-2**

 - Add necessary css / bootstrap to the tempaltes to make it attractive.

+**Extension-3**

+- Setup authentication ( Register, Login and Logout) in the project.
+- Now, when the user creates a new blog, it automatically maps to the current logged in user instead of selecting a user from the dropdown list.